 - Secured loans vs unsecured loans – what are the advantages and disadvantages?

 - Why a person might have difficulty repaying loans

 - Consequences of non payments

 For example, you need to cover an urgent car repair, which will cost you £400.
 Should you borrow £400 and pay it back on your next payday?
 Alternatively, you could opt for a loan that is to be repaid over 3 months?
 Maybe the best thing to do is borrow £200 from two different companies.
 Perhaps a secured loan is good.
-Or how about short term loans?
+Or how about short term loans UK?
 Perhaps you shouldn’t borrow at all, but just save up and travel by public transport instead!
 Obviously, saving up would be like jumping from the frying pan and into the fire.
 By the time you have saved up enough, you’ve burnt an extra load of cash on travel expenses!
 Let us examine different types of loans in order to understand this better.
 All types of loans fall under two categories:

 Secured credit means you pledge an asset as collateral.
 The creditor can confiscate the asset should the customer default on the agreement.
 This type of credit is generally obtained over a longer period.